2023 Mauritanian parliamentary election: Parties and alliances

-The table below lists parties with parliamentary representation in the 9th National Assembly, as of July 2022.
+The table below lists parties with parliamentary representation in the 9th National Assembly at the time of dissolution.

-In July 2022 the UPR rebranded itself as the Equity Party (El Insaf), electing Minister of Education and government spokesperson Mohamed Melainine Ould Eyih as president of the party, with him leaving the cabinet shortly after in order to focus on leading the party.
+In July 2022 the UPR rebranded itself as the Equity Party (El Insaf), electing Minister of Education and government spokesperson Mohamed Melainine Ould Eyih as president of the party, with him leaving the cabinet shortly after to focus on leading the party.

 On 5 October 2022 the Union for Planning and Construction (UPC), until then a member of the Coordination of Parties of the Majority, decided to form a coalition with four political movements that were not allowed to be registered as political parties, forming the State of Justice Coalition, which would run under the UPC party label.

-By November 2022 there were rumours of a very likely alliance between the Union of the Forces of Progress (UFP) and the Rally of Democratic Forces (RFD), at least for the 2024 presidential election.
-Both parties share a parliamentary group in the National Assembly and RFD endorsed Ould Maouloud, leader of UFP, in the previous presidential election.

-An alliance between the Alliance for Justice and Democracy/Movement for Renewal (AJD/MR), the unregistered parties Progressive Forces of Change (FPC, successor of the African Liberation Forces of Mauritania paramilitary) and the Radical Party for a Global Action (RAG) of Biram Dah Abeid, parties that are self-declared representatives of the interests of Haratine and Black minorities of Mauritania, was also rumoured but was deemed as unlikely.
-AJD/MR and FPC are currently allied in the Coalition Living Together/Truth and Reconciliation (CVE/VR), while RAG is allied with Ba'athist Sawab.

-On 13 November 2022, the ex-president Mohamed Ould Abdel Aziz announced in Paris the creation of a "platform for consultation and monitoring" between his own party, the National Cohesion for Rights and the Construction of Generations (CNDCG), and FLAM under the motto "Engaged for a United Mauritania".
-The platform, deemed "controversial", was not signed by the legal successors of the Black liberation paramilitary, but by a separate group.
-FLAM's leadership rejected the agreement, with El Insaf also condemning it and qualifying it as "reckless".

 On 22 December 2022, Hope Mauritania was presented as a left-leaning opposition alliance which was joined by several major politicians, including ex-MP Kadiata Malick Diallo (ex-UFP) and MPs Mohamed Lemine Ould Sidi Maouloud (ex-Choura) and Elid Ould Mohameden (RFD).

 On 25 December 2022, Tewassoul chose MP for Kiffa Hamadi Ould Sidi Mokhtar as the new party leader, replacing Mohamed Mahmoud Ould Seyidi.

-On 15 March 2023, Tewassoul and the Coalition Living Together announced that they would present shared lists "according to arrangements agreed upon and in designated areas", with them announcing their desire to "create the widest possible alliance with all the national forces that believe in change", calling for a big tent opposition coalition.

-Timetable

-The key dates are listed below (all times are GMT):